vladnon/poker/README.md

 # poker
-Poker game with gto solver
+Poker game with gto solver as enemy